Mohammad-Faiz-Cloud-Engineer/Auto-Update-System-for-Static-Websites/README.md

 ## FAQ

-**Q: Do I need Node.js?**
+**Do I need Node.js?**
-A: No. The library is pure JavaScript.
-Node.js is only needed for the optional build script.
+No. The library is pure JavaScript.
+Node.js is only for the optional build script.

-**Q: Does it work with WordPress/Joomla/etc?**
+**Does it work with WordPress/Joomla?**
-A: Yes.
-Works with any website that serves HTML.
+Yes.
+Works with any website.
 Just add the script to your theme.

-**Q: Will it work offline?**
+**Will it work offline?**
-A: Yes.
+Yes.
 When offline, it serves cached content.
 When back online, it checks for updates.

-**Q: Can I customize the notification?**
+**Can I customize the notification?**
-A: Yes.
-Set `showNotification: false` and use the `onUpdateAvailable` callback to show your own UI.
+Yes.
+Set `showNotification: false` and use the `onUpdateAvailable` callback.

-**Q: Does it work on mobile?**
-A: Yes.
-Fully responsive and mobile-friendly.

-**Q: Is it free?**
+**Is it free?**
-A: Yes.
-MIT License - free for personal and commercial use.
+Yes.
+MIT License.

-**Q: How big is it?**
+**How big is it?**
-A: Less than 10KB unminified.
-Very lightweight.
+Less than 10KB.

-**Q: Can I use it with a CDN?**
-A: Yes.
-Just point `manifestUrl` to your CDN URL.

 ## Contributing

 Found a bug?
-Have a feature request?
-Open an issue on GitHub.

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you'd like to change.
+Open an issue.
+Want to add a feature?
+Submit a PR.

 ## License

-MIT License - see [LICENSE](LICENSE) file for details.

-Free to use in personal and commercial projects.
+MIT - do whatever you want with it.

 ## Credits

 Built by [Mohammad Faiz](https://github.com/Mohammad-Faiz-Cloud-Engineer)

-If this saved you time, consider giving it a star on GitHub!
+If this saved you time, star it on GitHub.

 ---

-**Made for developers who are tired of cache issues.**
+Made for developers tired of cache issues.